Owning a business can put not only your company's finances at risk, but your personal finances as well.

 Another key strategy for business owners to consider is creating a customized insurance plan to provide additional protection for your assets in the event of a lawsuit, accident or unexpected losses, explains Troy Randall, a senior annuity and insurance consultant at RBC Wealth Management–U.S.

-“Many owners put their personal net worth at risk in running a business, but having a customized insurance plan allows for the transfer of the risk to a third party—an insurance company,” says Randall.
+“Many owners put their personal net worth at risk in running a business, but having a customized insurance plan allows for the transfer of the risk to a third party—an insurance company,” Randall says.
 “One of an owner’s biggest assets is their ability to get up every morning and run their business.
 Having an insurance plan can help protect their business, their income, their employees and, most importantly, their family.”

 A customized insurance plan should start with traditional forms of property and casualty insurance to protect property and equipment.
 It should also include life insurance to protect the business in the event of the owner’s passing and insure business partners through a buy-sell agreement, Randall says.